 It’s easy to misinterpret the tone of written communication, and email or live chat can come across as cold.
 The brain uses multiple signals to interpret someone else’s emotional tone, including body language and facial expression, many of which are absent online.

-Don’t be afraid use emojis to convey warmth and good humour, or pick up the phone if you find an email or chat conversation getting tense.
+Don’t be afraid to use emojis to convey warmth and good humor, or pick up the phone if you find an email or chat conversation getting tense.

 3. Creatively problem-solve